Yomguithereal/mnemonist/heap.md

 var MaxHeap = require('mnemonist/heap').MaxHeap;
 ```

+If you now the maximum number of items you will store and need a more performant implementation, check out the [`FixedReverseHeap`]({{ site.baseurl }}/fixed-reverse-heap).

 ## Use case

 Let's say we need to schedule tasks having different priorities.
 A [Stack]({{ site.baseurl }}/stack) or a [Queue]({{ site.baseurl }}/queue) might not be enough since we need to be sure at all time that the most urgent tasks will come first.